 4) Discover the structural gaps within to bridge with the new ideas

-5) Use the GPT3 AI to generate questions / ideas that would bridge those gaps and generate insight
+5) Use the GPT3 AI in InfraNodus in combination with the analytics above to generate questions / ideas that would bridge those gaps and generate insight

 Follow the steps below or watch this tutorial for an in-depth look: